 It is important to always be mindful of possible sources of CO leaks.
 These are all vital ways to help reduce the risk of a carbon monoxide leak.
 However, it is not possible to completely prevent all CO leaks.
 There can be malfunctions and events out of your control that can lead to a carbon monoxide leak.
-In these situations, this is where your CO alarm comes in handy.
-Your alarm is there to provide an early alert and help protect what matters most.
-Always remember to regularly test and replace your CO detectors every 5 to 10 years.
+In these situations, this is where your CO alarms come in handy.
+Your CO alarms are there to provide an early alert and help protect what matters most.
+Always remember to regularly test and replace your CO detectors every 5 to 7 years.

 Source: National Fire Protection Association